Eve Ensler: Subsequent work

 V's memoir In the Body of the World was released on April 30, 2013.
 Booklist reviewed the book, saying, "This is a ravishing book of revelation and healing, lashing truths and deep emotion, courage and perseverance, compassion and generosity.
-Warm, funny, furious, and astute, as well as poetic, passionate, and heroic, V harnesses all that she lost and learned to articulate a galvanizing vision of the essence of life: 'The only salvation is kindness.'".
+Warm, funny, furious, and astute, as well as poetic, passionate, and heroic, Ensler harnesses all that she lost and learned to articulate a galvanizing vision of the essence of life: 'The only salvation is kindness.'".
 On February 6, 2018, she premiered a theatrical version of her memoir, which she performs as a solo monologue, directed by Diane Paulus, at the Manhattan Theatre Club in New York City.

 She contributed the piece "Theater: A Sacred Home for Women" to the 2003 anthology Sisterhood Is Forever: The Women's Anthology for a New Millennium, edited by Robin Morgan.

+V provided uncredited contributions to the book for Wicked, the fourth-longest running Broadway show in history.

 From October 2005 to April 2006, V toured twenty North American cities with her play The Good Body, following engagements on Broadway, at ACT in San Francisco, and in a workshop production at Seattle Repertory Theatre.
 The Good Body addresses why women of many cultures and backgrounds perceive pressure to change the way they look in order to be accepted in the eyes of society.

 V's play, The Treatment debuted on September 12, 2006, at the Culture Project in New York City.
 This play explores the moral and psychological trauma that are the result of participation in military conflicts.
 It stars her adoptive son, Dylan McDermott.